AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-zoom-viewer-about/c-html5-20-zoom-viewer-customizingviewer/r-html5-zoom-viewer-20-customize-setindicator.md

  </tbody>
 </table>

-Example - to set up set indicator with a white background:
+Example - To create a set indicator with a white background:

 ```
 .s7zoomviewer .s7setindicator {